williamre574/Api-NASA/README.md

-From your code, you can access to the API at `https://images-api.nasa.gov/` as a main URL and as hint you can use:
+From your code, you can access to the API at `https://images-api.nasa.gov/` or `https://images-assets.nasa.gov` as a main URL and as hint you can use: